Cornell Climate Action Plan

-The Climate Action Plan is Cornell’s overarching plan for carbon neutrality for campus operations, the advancement of a living laboratory for climate research and teaching, and global solutions for a low-carbon future.
+The Climate Action Plan is Cornell’s overarching plan for carbon neutrality for campus operations, the advancement of a living laboratory for climate research and teaching, and global solutions for a low-carbon future by 2035.

 Progress to Neutrality